DoctorHaibara/Data-Structure-and-Algorithm/README.md

-## Assignments of the course of Data structure and Algorithm
+## Assignments of the Course of Data Structure and Algorithm
-from the school of artificial intelligence ，Sun Yat-sen University
+from the School of Artificial Intelligence ，Sun Yat-sen University